Pune Design Festival

-John Thackara, K. V. Sridhar, Maggie Macnab and Timothy Jacob Jensen are among the list of prominent speakers at the Pune Design Fest in recent years.
-The sixteenth and most recent edition, which had the theme ‘Beyond’, was held in a hybrid format in February and March 2022.
+John Thackara, K. V. Sridhar, Maggie Macnab and Timothy Jacob Jensen have been among the list of prominent speakers at the Pune Design Fest in recent years.
+The last edition of the festival embodied the theme ‘Beyond’ and was held in a hybrid format in February and March 2022.

 Check out more design festivals here.

 How To Get There

 1. By Air: Pune is well connected through domestic airlines with the entire country.
 Lohegaon Airport or Pune Airport is an international airport, located 15 km away from Pune city centre.
 Visitors can avail of taxi and local bus services from outside the airport to reach their destination.

 2. By Rail: Pune Junction Railway Station connects the city with all the prime Indian destinations.
 There are several mail/express trains and superfast trains linking the city to various Indian destinations in the south, north and west.
 Some of the prominent trains operating to and from Mumbai are the Deccan Queen and Shatabdi Express, which take around three-and-a-half hours to reach Pune.

 3. By Road: Pune enjoys excellent connectivity with neighbouring cities and towns through a well-maintained network of roads.
 Mumbai (140 km), Ahmadnagar (121 km), Aurangabad (215 km) and Bijapur (275 km) all are well linked to Pune by a number of states and roadways buses.
 Those driving from Mumbai need to take Mumbai-Pune Expressway route, which takes barely two to three hours to cover a distance of about 150 km.

 - Gendered toilets